Torsten Söderberg’s Academy Professorship in Medicine Awarded to a Professor Who Uses Dog DNA to Identify Genes That Cause Cancer in Humans

 - It makes a huge difference.
 It's an honor, of course, and it makes you happy and grateful.
 But it also gives me greater freedom as a researcher," says Kerstin Lindblad-Toh.

-Torsten Söderberg Academy Professorship in Medicine
+Torsten Söderberg's Academy Professorship in Medicine

 Read the news from Kungl.
 Royal Swedish Academy of Sciences.